zew/go-questionnaire/README.md

 * Survey results are pulled in by the `transferrer`,
  aggregating responses into a CSV file.
- `transferrer` logic is agnostic of number of pages.
+ `transferrer` logic is agnostic to questionnaire structure.

 * In-flight changes to the questionnaire do not require any
  "schema" or configuration effort.

 ## Data thrift